-Description of Dominant Vegetation and This stand is a Red Pine Plantation that had limited success.
-Northern hardwoods now dominate as much of this stand as does red pine.
-This

-Successional Trends: stand is naturally shifting to a northern hardwoods cover type.

-This stand has wet areas on it with existing intermittent streams flowing though it.
+Stand Description for Stand 20 Description of Dominant This stand is a Red Pine Plantation that had limited success.
+Northern Vegetation and hardwoods now dominate as much of this stand as does red pine.
+This Successional Trends: stand is naturally shifting to a northern hardwoods cover type.
+This should be a set of the first of the factor of the set of the This stand has wet areas on it with existing intermittent streams flowing though it.
 Therefore, there are sections of the stand where harvesting equipment should be restricted.

-Riparian Area: 5 acres - The riparian area of this stand tends to be flat or slightly sloping ground that carries water from drainages located to the north.
+Riparian Area: 5 acres - The riparian area of this stand tends to be flat or slightly sloping Ripulari Alea. ground that carries water from drainages located to the north.
 The soil within the riparian area has very poor strength and is not capable of holding heavy equipment.
 Management in this riparian area is to be very restricted.
 Management will be allowed, but commercial tree cutting will only be conducted as needed and in association with harvests in neighboring stands.
 Heavy equipment is not allowed in the stand.
 Stand History: The stand was cleared in the past for agricultural purposes and then planted with red pine.
 Logging History: The stand was cleared in the past for agricultural purposes.

-Forest Type: Red Pine - Hardwoods

-Acreage: 13.3

-Size Class: Pole Timber

-Structure: Even-Aged

-Origin: Plantation and Natural

-Stand Health: The plantation of red pine has not been successful, so the naturally occurring hardwoods will eventually take over control of the stand.

-Site quality: 2
+Forest Type: Red Pine - Hardwoods Acreage: 13.3 Dub Timber Size Class: Pole Timber Structure: Even-Aged Origin: Plantation and Natural Stand Health: The plantation of red pine has not been successful, so the naturally Cite gualitu occurring hardwoods will eventually take over control of the stand.
+Site quality: 3 Timber Quality: 2 Estimated Growth Rate (%): Disturbance: Natural Operability: Unrestricted

-Timber Quality: 3

-Estimated Growth Rate (%): 2

-Disturbance: Natural

-Operability: Unrestricted